moshenahmias/funcv/README.md

 ### Groups

-It is possible to group different commands together using a `funcv.Group` and test a slice of arguments against all grouped commands via a single call:
+It is possible to group different commands together using a `funcv.Group`:

 ```go
 func main() {